faizalrf/documentation/MariaDB-10.5-ES-Galera ActiveActive.md

   - Galear-82 (192.168.56.82) **(10.5)**
   - Galear-83 (192.168.56.83) **(10.5)**

+***Note:** The exact versions are MaxScale `2.5.14` and MariaDB Enterprise `10.5.10-7` as of 23rd July 2021*

 ## Galera Cluster

 ### Install MariaDB 10.5 Enterprise Server

+Download and Install the latest Enterprise MariaDB as per normal from <https://mariadb.com/downloads/#mariadb_platform-enterprise_server> and MaxScale from <https://mariadb.com/downloads/#mariadb_platform-mariadb_maxscale> for your desired OS, we are setting this up on CentOS/RHEL.

+Once Downloaded, setup local repositories and proceed with the installation.

+Refer to <https://github.com/mariadb-faisalsaeed/documentation/blob/master/Galera%20Cluster%20Setup.md> for help with the detailed download and install instruction if needed.

 ```
 ➜  yum -y install MariaDB-server MariaDB-backup pigz